Our training is created or adapted with our commissioners to meet their communities’ specific needs. Please Contact Us for more details.

 - Disability Awareness including Hate Crime – Half day reflective briefing for staff that explores attitudes and practice, and promotes dignity and involvement.
 Delivered with We Can Do It, a Community Interest Company comprised of adults with disabilities who provide training to others.

 - Mental Capacity Act Training – We offer a portfolio of different packages from half-day briefings to full days; from an introduction to the MCA to Master Classes that focus on specific areas within this empowering legislation.
-We have created training for specific client or staff groups (Transitions services, Occupational Therapy, residential and nursing care homes, mental health or criminal justice settings, and supported living) and on specific topics (relationships, finances, accommodation, safeguarding).
+We have created training for specific client or staff groups (Transitions services, Occupational Therapy, residential and nursing care homes, mental health or criminal justice settings, and supported living) and on specific topics (relationships, finances, care and accommodation, safeguarding).
 We have also created a reflective day that explores the interface between the Mental Capacity and Mental Health Acts.

 - Mental Health and Human Rights – A range of complementary training beginning with mental health awareness delivered with service user(s); Mental Health law, resources, models of Recovery and Human Rights.
 We also provide training on Part 3 of the Mental Health Act.
 We also provide half-day briefings on the Care Programme Approach – from its inception, to “robust” and “refocusing” CPA.

 - Personalisation: Long half-day session with service user trainers from We Can Do It to review the history of this area of work; incorporating legislation and social policy.
 We also introduce staff to meaningful person-centred tools that they can use to support others.